icgc-argo-workflows/xml_variant_ingestion/document.md

 * Genome reference used to call variant in the XML file

 ## Processing
-* Submitted variant calling (XML) are converted into VCFs based on variant types (copy number alteration, rearrangement, short variant).
+* Submitted variant calling (XML) are converted into VCFs based on variant types (copy number alteration, rearrangement and short variant).
 * [Picard:liftovervcf](https://gatk.broadinstitute.org/hc/en-us/articles/27007978536219-LiftoverVcf-Picard) is used to lift the variant calling to GRCh38 reference genome.

 ## Output